srcfl/srcful-documentation/docs/energy-gateway/compatible-devices/overview.md

 - 🔄 Planned: Control features are planned
 - 📋 Evaluating: Device is under evaluation
 - 🔍 Untested: Should work if SunSpec compatible, but not yet tested

+## Modbus SunSpec Support

+**Our Energy Gateway is compatible with all Inverters that conform to the Modbus SunSpec standard.**

+Modbus SunSpec combines the Modbus communication protocol with the SunSpec data model standard.
+This combination is widely adopted by Inverter manufacturers.
+Our support for Modbus SunSpec significantly expands the range of compatible devices beyond our explicitly listed Inverter brands.
+So if you can't find your specific Inverter model in the table above, it may still work with our Energy Gateway if it's SunSpec compliant.

 ## Can't find your specific Inverter model?